-This paper aims to make an empirical assessment of the relationship between financialisation and the fall in the labour share using a large set of countries, the EU countries.
-To the best of our knowledge, this is the first paper to conduct a panel data econometric analysis for a group of countries over time about the relationship between financialisation and the labour share.
-This approach will allow us to perceive whether the prejudicial effects of financialisation have been generalised and are transversal to this large set of countries or whether they only affected specific countries from a macroeconomic view-point6.
+This paper aims to make an empirical assessment of the relationship between financialization and neoliberalism and the fall in the labor share using a large set of countries, the EU countries.
+To the best of our knowledge, this is the first paper to conduct a panel data econometric analysis for a group of countries over time about the relationship between financialization and neoliberalism and the labor share.
+This approach will allow us to perceive whether the prejudicial effects of financialization and neoliberalism have been generalized and are transversal to this large set of countries or whether they only affected specific countries from a macroeconomic view-point4.